 - Communication on steps to keep everyone heathy and safe

-2. Prepare your facility for safe physical distancing.
-By taking these measures, you’ll reassure employees and customers that your organization is taking steps for their health and safety.
+2. Prepare your facility for safe physical distancing where you can.
+By taking these measures, you’ll reassure employees and customers that your organization is taking steps for their health and safety - even where physical distancing is not a requirement.

 - Review current room capacities and create signage to communicate any changes.